albertcmiller1/order_book/README.md

 * intermediary class between the book and python
 * much slower since introducing Money call
 * create timers for add_order, cancel_order, and process()
+* add a ticker to the ob class parameters
+* create a class which creates a thread pool, one thread for each book
+* replace generate_order_id with just an increment. same for match id

 #### Future ideas
 * only run the bots during market hours
 * small websocket show how much memory/cpu the process is consuming
 * load balancer for incoming requests to distributed order_book processes
 * [stock exchange design](https://www.youtube.com/watch?v=XuKs2kWH0mQ&ab_channel=System-Design)